-- Use the remote controller cord (optional) for wiring the separate receiver unit. - For the methods used to install the remote controller cord, refer to "For flush mounting into a wall, install the separate receiver unit in a metal switch box (field supply) that has been recessed into the wall in advance on P. 123." - 2.
-When using the remote controller cord (optional), refer to the instruction manual that came with the cord.
+- Use the remote controller cord (optional) for wiring the separate receiver unit. - 1.
+For the methods used to install the remote controller cord, refer to "For flush mounting into a wall, install the separate receiver unit in a metal switch box (field supply) that has been recessed into the wall in advance on P. 134."
+2. When using the remote controller cord (optional), - When using the remote controller cord (optional), refer to the instruction manual that came with the cord.